-- 1. Always use sharp file.
-NEVER grind to a point on any kind of wheel as you are likely to set up heat which will spoil the temper of the gaff and make it dangerous to use. - Set climber in a vise with the gaff uppermost and the stirrup of the climber turned down so that you can file from heel to point of gaff.
+- (1) Always use a sharp file.
+NEVER grind to a point on any kind of wheel as you are likely to set up heat which will spoil the temper of the gaff and make it dangerous to use. - (2) Set the climber in a vise with the gaff uppermost and the stirrup of the climber turned down so that you can file from heel to point of gaff.
 File toward the point and down to the edges of the underside of the gaff.
-Remove only sufficient material to make a good point. - 3.
-Do not make a needle point.
-File both side slopes, but not the top of gaff, to even rounded edges, so that the final point is always in the top ridge of the gaff. - 4.
-The underside of the gaff should be left perfectly straight to within 16° of the point, then rounded slightly toward the top ridge of the gaff on a radius of 16° .
-At a distance 16° back from the point, you should have a width of approximately 16° measured on the underside of the gaff.
-The remainder of the underside should be kept perfectly straight. - 5.
-For safety, climbers should not be used after the gaffs are worn or filed to 11⁄4" long, measured on the underside of the gaff.
+Remove only sufficient material to make a good point. - (3) Do not make a needle point.
+File both side slopes, but not the top of gaff, to even rounded edges, so that the final point is always in the top ridge of the gaff. - (4) The underside of the gaff should be left perfectly straight to within 1⁄26 inch of the point and then rounded slightly toward the top ridge of the gaff on a radius of 1⁄4 inch.
+At a distance 1⁄66 inch back from the point, you should have a width of approximately 1⁄22 inch measured on the underside of the gaff.
+The remainder of the underside should be kept perfectly straight. - (5) For safety, climbers should not be used after the gaffs are worn or filed to 11⁄2 inch long, measured on the underside of the gaff.
 When climbers get in this condition, they should be regaffed or a new pair obtained.
 By following these simple instructions, a satisfactory job can be secured and no unnecessary risks will be taken.